 MUSE has two basic modes: WFM for surveys and general use offered both with and without AO, and NFM with AO only for achieving unprecedented spatial resolution across a sizeable field.
-Note that in AO mode the maximum airmass of observations is 1.9, the sky transparency cannot be THK, and for NFM case the LOS seeing (at 500 nm) must be up to 1".
+Note that in AO mode the maximum airmass of observations is 1.9 and the sky transparency cannot be THK.
+In addition, NFM observations can be performed only under good to excellent conditions (i.e., Turbulence category up to 50%) and at relatively low airmass (i.e., LOS seeing@500nm up to ~1").

-In addition, in WFM only, there are two choices of wavelength range - the nominal (N) mode, which suppresses the 2nd-order overlap of blue light at red wavelengths (see Section 3.6), and the extended (E) mode, which does not use the blue cut-off filter and thus extends into the blue but suffers from the 2nd-order contamination redwards of 850 nm.
+In WFM only, there are two choices of wavelength range - the nominal (N) mode, which suppresses the $2^{nd}$ -order overlap of blue light at red wavelengths (see Section 3.7), and the extended (E) mode, which does not use the blue cut-off filter and thus extends into the blue but suffers from the $2^{nd}$ -order contamination redwards of 850 nm.
+The available instrument modes are presented in Table 13.